crcx/retroforth/literate/RetroForth.md

 Hash (using DJB2)

 I use the djb2 hash algorithm for computing hashes from strings.
-There are certainly better hashes out there, but this is pretty simple and works well for my limited hash needs.
-The implementation was adapted from the C example at http://www.cse.yorku.ca/~oz/hash.html
+There are better hashes out there, but this is pretty simple and works well for my needs.
+This was based on an implementation at http://www.cse.yorku.ca/~oz/hash.html

 ~~~
 :s:hash (s-n) #5381 swap [ swap #33 * + ] s:for-each ;